benjaminoakes/www.benjaminoakes.com/_posts/2023-11-17-Apple-announces-RCS-support-for-iMessage.md

 Wow, it happened!

 I wonder if the threat of opening up iMessage in the EU made this a palatable option for Apple?

+Also, 87% of teens?
+I had no idea!